 Preheat the oven to 180C/350F/Gas 4/160C Fan.

-Gently melt the butter and sugar together in a pan.
-Best do this on a really low heat, as you don’t want the butter or sugar to burn.
+Slowly melt the butter and sugar together in a pan over a low heat.
 Keep giving it a quick stir and blend well once melted.
-Set to one side to cool a little.
+Set to one side to cool slightly.

 Place the gluten free flour into a large bowl and add the grated lemon zest.
 Add the eggs and melted butter and sugar.